MORE THAN JUST A STORYTELLER

-Beatrix Potter‘s life and art combine and complement each other.
-From an early age, she had many interests, including natural history, mycology, archaeology, fossils and farming, but always she liked to draw and record whatever she was studying.
-She was born on 28 July, 1866 at No. 2, Bolton Gardens, Kensington, and her early life was typical of many Victorian children with wealthy parents.
-First a nanny and then a series of governesses presided over the nursery on the third floor and she recorded in her journal that this was preferable to formal schooling.
-It allowed her to develop her own interests without being forced into a regulation mould.
+Born at 2 Bolton Gardens, Kensington, on 28th July 1866, Beatrix’s early life was typical of many Victorian children with wealthy parents.
+Her nursery was first presided over a nanny, followed by a series of governesses, and Beatrix recorded in her journal that this was preferable to formal schooling.
+It allowed her to develop her own interests without being forced into a specific mould.

-These interests began with the many animals she and her brother Bertram kept in their nursery, varying from newts, frogs, bats and a snake to the more usual rabbit Beatrix called Peter Piper.
-The creatures were drawn and painted exhaustively.
+Her interest in nature began with the many animals she and her brother Bertram kept in their nursery, varying from newts, frogs, bats, and a snake, to the more usual rabbit Beatrix called Peter Piper.
+The creatures were drawn and painted many times over.
 As Beatrix grew older, her early studies were widened to include different aspects of the countryside.
-She could not resist what she called ‘the irresistible desire to copy any beautiful object which strikes the eye … I must draw, however poor the result!‘
+She could not resist what she called “the irresistible desire to copy any beautiful object which strikes the eye … I must draw, however poor the result!”

-The best opportunities for sketching came during the family holidays.
-These were taken in April, two weeks at a seaside resort, and during the summer, three months in the country.
-At first Scotland was the choice, at Dalguise in Perthshire, but from 1882 it was mainly the Lake District.
+The best opportunities for sketching came during the family holidays – in April, two weeks at a seaside resort, and during the summer, three months in the country.
+At first, Scotland was the choice, at Dalguise in Perthshire, but from 1882 it was mainly the Lake District.
 Beatrix discovered the beauty of fungi at Dalguise, learning much about them from the local postman, Charles Mclntosh.
 She became knowledgeable about obscure species and studied their propagation.
 Eventually she had over 250 drawings of fungi, over 40 of different mosses and many microscope studies of the process of germination.
-Her theory on this process was presented in the form of a paper ‘On the Germination of the Spores of Agaricineae‘ to the leading scientists of the day at a meeting of the Linnean Society, but though proved to be right in later years, it was not then considered tenable.
+Her theory on this process was presented in the form of a paper ‘On the Germination of the Spores of Agaricineae’ to the leading scientists of the day at a meeting of the Linnean Society.
+It was not considered worthwhile at the time, but proved to be right in later years.

-Beatrix Potter was one of the most iconic and influential figures of the Lake District and also a member of the Armitt almost from its founding in 1912.
-She was a major benefactor and on her death in 1943 she bequeathed to us her exquisite botanical drawings and watercolours, together with her personal first edition copies of her ‘little’ books.
-With this archive together with material from the National Trust Archive, The Frederick Warne Archive, and the Beatrix Potter Society, we have created an exhibition on her life that is guaranteed to fascinate anyone who loves the Lakes.
+Beatrix Potter was one of the most iconic and influential figures of the Lake District, and an early member of The Armitt.
+She was a major benefactor, and on her death in 1943 she bequeathed to us her exquisite botanical drawings and watercolours, together with her personal first edition copies of her ‘little’ books.
+This archive, together with material from the National Trust Archive, The Frederick Warne Archive, and the Beatrix Potter Society, provides a wealth of information on Beatrix.